 Fall & Winter

-This doesn’t mean that it’s impossible to catch pike during this time, but you’ll need to be armed with a full sinking line and some flashy flies that you can get right down to the kill zone.
+This doesn’t mean that it’s impossible to catch pike during this time, but you’ll want to be armed with a full sinking line and some flashy flies that you can get right down to the kill zone.

 In colder waters, a pike just won’t stir itself to chase a fly or baitfish lure unless it’s twitching around right in front on its nose.